fbpx

 Bathing and Grooming

-A pet cockatiel needs to be bathed about two or three times a week.
-It’s a good idea to put a water bowl in the cage that’s heavy enough to prevent any tipping.
-However, some prefer to be gently misted.
-Either way, be sure that the water is warm.
+Your pet cockatiel needs to be bathed two or three times a week.
+It’s smart to do this with a water bowl in the cage that’s heavy enough to prevent tipping.
+However, some cockatiels prefer to be gently misted.
+Either way, be sure the water is warm.

-Always make sure that the sprays are gentle.
-Strong sprays on a cockatiel is the equivalent of a fire hose on one of us.
+Always make sure your sprays are gentle.
+Strong sprays on a cockatiel are the equivalent of a fire hose on one of us.

-Antibacterial soaps are not recommended.
+We don’t recommend antibacterial soaps.
 They can cause dryness and irritation.
-There are some bird-friendly cleansers available in some pet shops.
-However, we recommend consulting with a local veterinarian first.
+While there are bird-friendly cleansers available in some pet shops, we suggest consulting your local veterinarian first.

 Clipping

-Cockatiels need nail grooming once every few weeks to a few months to prevent injury.
-We recommend having someone who’s trained show you how to do it before attempting it yourself.
+Cockatiels need nail grooming once every three to 12 weeks to prevent injury.
+Ideally, have someone who’s trained show you how to do it (and how to tell when it’s time) before attempting it yourself.
 Beaks don’t need regular trimming unless your bird has a disease that triggers abnormal growth.

-When done right, clipping the five outermost feathers can help prevent injury and escaping.
+When done right, clipping the five outermost feathers can help prevent injury and escape.
 It’s best to consult with a veterinarian before attempting this yourself.

 Stimulation

 Adequate cockatiel care includes providing the right amount of stimulation.
 Cockatiels do best when played with and rewarded on a regular basis.
 Toys that hide treats are often excellent choices.
-Also, be sure to let your bird out of its cage to play on a regular basis.
+Also, be sure to let your bird out of its cage to play every single day.

 Cockatiels are great for pet owners of every level.
 As long as you exercise the precautions above, your bird should have a healthy, fulfilling life.
 Cockatiels live for about 15 years, which is the same as some large dogs.